SamuelScheit/cccb-servicepoint-browser/README.md

 # CCC Berlin Service Point Display

-This is a typescript project to send commands to the Service Point display at CCC Berlin.
+This is a typescript project to send a browser video stream to the Service Point display at CCC Berlin.

 ## Usage